eight04/rollup-plugin-cjs-es/README.md

 r("foo");
 ```

 These patterns are common in module loaders like UMD.
-I suggest using other plugin to unwrap the module back to normal CJS pattern.
+I suggest using other plugins to unwrap the module back to the normal CJS pattern.

 Lazy load and code splitting
 ----------------------------

-To lazy load an ES module, we can use `import()` function:
+To lazy load an ES module, we can use the `import()` function:

 *foo.js*
 ```js